Haren2006/DS340W-Project-by-Haren-Anand/README.md

 The data was prepared and aligned with daily trading records for analysis in this project.

 This project builds on the parent paper:
 Wang, Yimeng & Yan, Keyue.
 (2023).
 “Machine learning-based quantitative trading strategies across different time intervals in the American market.”
 Quantitative Finance and Economics, 7(2): 276–295.
-DOI: 10.3934/QFE.2023028
+[10.3934/QFE.2023028](https://www.aimspress.com/article/doi/10.3934/QFE.2023028)

 Code